xwiki-attic/xwiki-authenticator-trusted-ldap/README.md

 # This authenticator execute the following process

-* get remote user from Portlet or Servlet request
+1. get remote user from the request
-  * extract the user uid from the domain
+  1. extract the user uid from the domain
-  * extract the user domain/server id from the remote user and get from the configuration the LDAP configuration to use for each LDAP domain/server
+  2. extract the user domain/server id from the remote user and get from the configuration the LDAP configuration to use for each LDAP domain/server
-* if no remote user is provided but the standard XWiki login/pass form is used, the login is parsed as if it was a remote user and the password validated with the exacted uid on LDAP server corresponding to the extracted domain/server
+2. if no remote user is provided but the standard XWiki login/pass form is used, 1. is done but this time with the passed login instead of the remote user and the password is validated
-* if this fail it falback on standard LDAP authentication
+3. if this fail it falback on standard LDAP authentication

 If SSO fail, it tries standard LDAP authentication.